Matt Vierling Player Props: Tigers vs. Angels

 Matt Vierling At The Plate

-- Vierling is hitting .268 with 10 doubles, two triples, seven home runs and 23 walks.
+- Vierling is batting .268 with 10 doubles, two triples, seven home runs and 23 walks.

-- In 20.8% of his games this year, Vierling has had at least one RBI.
-He's picked up more than one in 7.8% and driven in three or more of his team's runs in two contests.
+- In 20.8% of his games this year, Vierling has notched at least one RBI.
+In six of those games (7.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.

-- He has scored in 23 of 77 games this season, and more than once 6 times.
+- He has scored in 29.9% of his games this year, with more than one run scored in 7.8%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.